splunk-soar-connectors/specteropsbloodhound/release_notes/unreleased.md

 **Unreleased**

-* Updated app title to BloodHound Enterprise - SplunkSOAR.
+* Updated app title to BloodHound Enterprise for Splunk SOAR.
 * Misc fixes and improvements